 Deciding when to go back to work after suffering a severe injury is a sensitive conversation to have with your healthcare provider.

-If you have been discriminated against after suffering a work injury, or if you need help obtaining reasonable accommodation so you can stay at work, do not hesitate to contact our New York employment law attorneys at Hecht, Kleeger & Damashek, P.C. for help.
+If you have been discriminated against after suffering a work injury, or if you need help obtaining reasonable accommodation so you can stay at work, do not hesitate to contact our New York employment law attorneys at Hecht, Kleeger & Damashek, Personal Injury Lawyers, P.C. for help.

 Schedule your no-cost, risk-free consultation today.
 You can reach us through our quick contact form or by phone at (212) 490-5700 to get started.